Fabric Batch Processes Architecture

 {"slowestProcessed":[{"entityId":"4","processTimeMS":572,"status":"COMPLETED","result":"{\"Added\":1,\"Updated\":0,\"Unchanged\":0}"},{"entityId":"5","processTimeMS":573,"status":"COMPLETED","result":"{\"Added\":1,\"Updated\":0,\"Unchanged\":0}"},{"entityId":"47","processTimeMS":645,"status":"COMPLETED","result":"{\"Added\":1,\"Updated\":0,\"Unchanged\":0}"}

-Batch Process Execution & Resiliency
+Batch Process Execution and Resiliency

-When executed asynchrounously (async flag set to true), the batch process inherits from the Jobs ability to transfer the process to a different node when a node is no longer active or no longer responding.
+When executed asynchrounously (async flag set to true), the batch process inherits from the Jobs the ability to transfer the process to a different node when a node is no longer active or no longer responding.

 This handover mechanism uses the hearbeats and keepalive parameters defined within the node.id file.